GabrielL92I/L2TP-IPSEConMikrotik/README.md

-      1- Speed(less faster than OpenVPN because of the double encapsulation) 2- Port Support(limited number of ports makes it easy for the ports to be blocked behind a firewall) 3- Trust(L2TP/IPSec was developed by Cisco and Microsoft, which raises questions about trust)
+      1- Speed(less faster than OpenVPN because of the double encapsulation) 2- Port Support(limited number of ports makes it easy for the ports to be blocked behind a firewall) 3- Trust(L2TP/IPSec was developed by Cisco and Microsoft, which raises questions about trust) 4- Only one connection at the same time is allowed

      Thank you.